-Furthermore, under Law 35/2003, it must be noted that the SGIIC may also carry ancillary activities as an investment adviser regarding one or multiple financial instruments, prior authorisation from the CNMV and amendment of its articles of association, where appropriate.
+Furthermore, under Law 35/2003, it must be noted that the SGIIC may also carry ancillary activities as an investment adviser regarding one or multiple financial instruments, subject to prior authorisation by the CNMV and the amendment of its articles of association, where appropriate.

-Finally, it must be noted that those entities (regulated investment firms and SGIICs acting as investment advisers) are subject to supervision by the CNMV.
+Finally, it must be noted that regulated investment firms and SGIICs acting as investment advisers are subject to supervision by the CNMV.

-2.3 In addition to the requirements above, are there additional regulatory restrictions and requirements imposed on investment advisers that advise public funds?
+In addition to the requirements above, are there additional regulatory restrictions and requirements imposed on investment advisers that advise public funds?

-There are no other requirements or restrictions from a UCITS perspective, but in the rendering of investment services, investment advisers shall observe the obligations imposed by MiFID II that have been fully transposed in 2018.
+There are no other requirements or restrictions from a UCITS perspective, but in the rendering of investment services, investment advisers shall observe the obligations imposed by MiFID II that were fully transposed in 2018.
 We recommend undertaking an in-depth analysis on a case-by-case basis, especially regarding the type of client, profile of the UCITS and type of investment service being rendered.